Why am I receiving a "Not Found" error?

 Alternatively, if setting the

-max_execution_time not work, your firewall may be blocking the Optimus servers.
-In that case, try whitelisting the IP
+max_execution_time does not work, your firewall may be blocking the Optimus servers.
+In that case, try whitelisting the prefix

 Error code 204 appears when there is an error with the image or it is broken.
 Try re-exporting the image or rebuilding the image to fix this error.

 Why am I receiving an "Internal Error"?

 There is one main reason you could be receiving an Internal Error.

 - Any PHP error is also shown as internal error.
 There may be a configuration conflict with another plugin or your theme's files.